necmigunduz/to-do-list/README.md

 ## Acknowledgments

-- To Microverse for their `README` template.
+- To Microverse for their `README` template..

 ## 📝 [License](LICENSE)